bodrick/awesome/README.md

 *   [fernandreu/office-ribbonx-editor](https://github.com/fernandreu/office-ribbonx-editor) - An overhauled fork of the original Custom UI Editor for Microsoft Office, built with WPF
 *   [SergeyTeplyakov/ObjectLayoutInspector](https://github.com/SergeyTeplyakov/ObjectLayoutInspector) - A tool that helps to see an internal structure of the CLR types at runtime
 *   [HotCakeX/Harden-Windows-Security](https://github.com/HotCakeX/Harden-Windows-Security) - Harden Windows Safely, Securely using Official Supported Microsoft methods and proper explanation | Always up-to-date and works with the latest build of Windows | Provides tools and Guides for Personal, Enterprise, Government and Military security levels | SLSA Level 3 Compliant for Secure Development and Build Process | Apps Available on MS Store✨
-*   [damienbod/bff-aspnetcore-angular](https://github.com/damienbod/bff-aspnetcore-angular) - Backend for frontend security using Angular Standalone (nx) and ASP.NET Core backend
+*   [damienbod/bff-aspnetcore-angular](https://github.com/damienbod/bff-aspnetcore-angular) - Backend for frontend security using Angular CLI and ASP.NET Core backend
 *   [microsoft/accessibility-insights-windows](https://github.com/microsoft/accessibility-insights-windows) - Accessibility Insights for Windows
 *   [Jinjinov/Usb.Events](https://github.com/Jinjinov/Usb.Events) - Subscribe to the Inserted and Removed events to be notified when a USB drive is plugged in or unplugged, or when a USB device is connected or disconnected.
 Usb.Events is a .NET Standard 2.0 library and uses WMI on Windows, libudev on Linux and IOKit on macOS.
 *   [AvaloniaUI/Avalonia.Samples](https://github.com/AvaloniaUI/Avalonia.Samples) - Avalonia.Samples aims to provide some minimal samples focusing on a particular issue at a time.
 This should help getting new users started.